UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

 Tasks:
-- Create a new column in the dataframe by assigning values 500 or greater from the column `total_bs` as 'strong' pokemon and values less than 500 as 'weak' pokemon.
+- Create a new column in the dataframe named `base_score` by assigning values 500 or greater from the column `total_bs` as 'strong' pokemon and values less than 500 as 'weak' pokemon.
-- Name the column `base_score`.
-- Display the first 10 rows of the Dataframe.
+- Display the first 10 rows of the dataframe.

 <codeblock id="02_20a">

 - Are you naming the new column named `base_score`?
-- Are you using `.loc[df['total_bs'] >= 500, 'base_score']` and assigning it to the correct value ?
+- Are you using `.loc[df['total_bs'] >= 500, 'base_score']` and assigning it to the correct value?
 - Are you using single equality signs for the assignment?

 </codeblock>